South Carolina holds hearing on heartbeat abortion ban

 Close

 COLUMBIA, S.C.
-(AP) — A small group of state senators are holding a hearing over whether South Carolina should follow the lead of other states and ban nearly all abortions .
+(AP) — A small group of state senators is holding a hearing over whether South Carolina should follow the lead of other states and ban nearly all abortions .

+The first 25 or so witnesses in the daylong hearing spoke before lunch Tuesday.
+They included doctors, pastors, Republican lawmakers and women who had abortions.
+An equal number were for and against the bill.

-The bill banning almost all abortions after a fetal heartbeat is detected around six weeks into pregnancy easily passed the South Carolina House earlier this year and is enthusiastically supported by Gov. Henry McMaster.
+The measure would ban almost all abortions after a fetal heartbeat is detected, around six weeks into pregnancy.
+Subcommittee chairman Shane Martin said no vote would be taken Tuesday.